nicholasrobertm/RubyCore/README.md

 =======

 Currently, due to JRuby (What's used to interpret the ruby code from java) not supporting annotations on ruby functions or classes you're still required to have your mod annotation on the java side.
-Additionally, the lack of annotations makes @SubscribeEvent annotations not work 100% from the ruby side, so if you need to use these you should ensure to have the java end call the ruby methods.
+Additionally, the lack of annotations makes @SubscribeEvent annotations not work 100% from the ruby side, so if you need to use these you should ensure to have either:
-This may be built in to do this automatically when the functions exist on the ruby end in the future.

-External mods(Jars without RubyCore in them that are built with ruby code in the resources, and put in the mods folder) end up having to be copied into the 'cache' folder (This happens automatically when RubyCore is loading).
-Currently, there is no known way to load these from the jar in memory.

-If you wish to not have these files be easily editable you should instead clone this repo and change the mod ID (outlined below)
+- Java code in your mod doing similar to what RubyCore.java does, calling your ruby code from the java end
+- Define a process_event(event) function in your mod / script.
+RubyCore will pass events from forge to your function for you to handle.

+Both Internal and External mods (found in the 'mod' folder or copied in from external jars) are copied into the 'cache' folder in rubycore.
+There is no known way around this currently as you need a file to call ruby's `load` function against.

+Avoid system/exec/backticks calls.
+Spawning a sub-ruby in jruby can cause negative performance and should be avoided when possible.

 #Getting started:

-RubyCore is written to allow you to write a mod one of two ways.
+RubyCore is written to allow you to write a mod / plugin in a few ways.
 These include:

+* Create a standard forge project in Intellij, setup your mods.toml and annotation in your main class then create a file named `mod_yourmodname.rb` in `src/main/resources` Use this file as the base of your mod / plugin.
+    * When you put this external mod in your mods folder and have RubyCore there as well, RubyCore will scan for existence of the mod_*.rb file, copy them to `rubycore/cache` on the client / server and load the files in.

+* Create a script directly in the `rubycore/scripts` directory.
+It will be loaded in straight from there

 * Cloning this repo, changing the mod ID in `src/main/java/shibascripts/rubycore/api/RubyCoreApi.java` and the mods.toml.
 Then adding any of your ruby code in `src/main/resources/mod`.
 You must follow the mod_*.rb syntax for your main mod file.
   * **Note**: Doing this disables the loading of external mods (Ruby code bundled in jars in the /mods folder)

-* Leaving RubyCore un-modified.
-Create a standard forge project in Intellij, setup your mods.toml and annotation in your main class then create a file named `mod_yourmodname.rb` in `src/main/resources`
-    * When you put this external mod in your mods folder and have RubyCore there as well, RubyCore will scan for existance of the mod_*.rb file, copy them to `rubycore/cache` on the client / server and load the files in.

 Once you've done either of these you can run gradle build to get your jar like you would normally.